 The pretext is that they’ve been hired to construct courses on some of the greatest sites made available in the last 40 years.
 But when they get there, they nail it.

 A second reason is that their product is rare.
 To date there are less than 30 Coore-Crenshaw original designs in the United States.
-Just 12 of them are open for public play.
+Just 12 of them are open to the public.
 Supply, demand and location suggest that most golfers will only ever play a handful of their courses, and they’ll likely need to travel to reach them.

 Golfers in the Phoenix market are more fortunate, where there are 54 public access Coore-Crenshaw holes.

-Comparing Talking Stick, specifically the North Course, and the Saguaro Course at We-Ko-Pa, each located east and north of Scottdale, shows how religiously the architects adapt their designs to a property’s existing forms.
+Comparing Talking Stick, specifically the North Course, and the Saguaro Course at We-Ko-Pa, each located east and north of Scottsdale, shows how adept the architects are at adapting their designs to different properties.
 Both Talking Stick North and the Saguaro Course share ubiquitous desert features but otherwise they could hardly be less alike while still displaying Coore-Crenshaw less-is-more mantra of minimalism and naturalism.

 So how do these courses stack up against other Coore and Crenshaw courses?
 How do they stack up against each other?